junaid-muhammad/hcana/README.md

 `scons debug=1`
 To compile the standalone codes the are part of podd, do `scons standalone=1`
-To run cppcheck (if installed) on the Hall C src diretory, do `scons cppcheck=1`
+To run cppcheck (if installed) on the Hall C src directory, do `scons cppcheck=1`

 ### Compiling with CMake (experimental)